MiCurry/getoptf/README.md

     * Or error messages can be suppressed by placing a `:` at the front of
 * Can process multiple arguments:
     * `./a.out -f file1 -f file2 -f file3`

+# Testing Framework

+Ideas On Framework - Python?
+Makefile?
+By hand?
+* Use a Python program to pass commands to Fortran programs and check returned results
+* Have a Makefile rule to run tests - Can't check results easily..
+Only by viewing
+* Run checks by hand - gross!
+* Have a Fortran program tests programs - Probably not that easy since running command line programs from Fortran isn't very easy, or portable.

+What are we actually checking?
+* Have the program print out its values, and have Python check them that way
+* So when we pass getopt an option, after its process it will return, and we'll print out the variables, (`c`, `optopt`, `opterr`, `optarg`, `optint` etc) to the screen to be tested.

 # Design